ehannes/capistrano_deploy/README.md

+# Branches
+This is the master branch of this project.
+Do not run capistrano in this branch.
+Instead, create a separate branch for each server and application you want to deploy and set the configuration accordingly.
+And remember to not share those configurations publicly!

 # Deployment
 This readme explains how to deploy using the current setup of Capistrano (with Phusion Passenger and NGINX as server, MYSQL as database, Git as version